containers/common/docs/containers.conf.5.md

 **userns**="host"

-Default way to to create a USER namespace for the container.
+Default way to create a USER namespace for the container.
 Options are:
   `private` Create private USER Namespace for the container.
   `host`    Share host USER Namespace with the container.

 **utsns**="private"

-Default way to to create a UTS namespace for the container.
+Default way to create a UTS namespace for the container.
 Options are:
   `private` Create private UTS Namespace for the container.
   `host`    Share host UTS Namespace with the container.